infinum/eightshift-docs/website/blog/2022-04-08-adding-fonts.md

 - [Everything Fonts](https://everythingfonts.com/ttf-to-woff)
 - [Transfonter](https://transfonter.org/)

+> Just make sure you have the proper license for the fonts you are converting.

 Fonts should go inside your theme's **_/assets/fonts_** folder.
 Copy the fonts you want to use there.
 You will also notice that this folder contains an **_index.js_** file, used to import fonts into your project.
 Here's an example of how I imported my fonts:
 ```js
 // SourceSansPro WOFF